Automating Excel Tasks with Python

 wb.save("output_file.xlsx")

-Note: To verify the contents of the work done by the code in the CodeFriends exercise screen, be sure to name the file output_file!
+Note: To check the work done in code on the CodeFriends practice screen, please make sure to specify the file name as

-Through this simple Excel task automation example, we have seen what content can be learned through the lesson.
+Through this simple Excel task automation example, we have seen what kind of content can be learned throughout this course.